kubeflow/website/content/docs/about/kubeflow.md

 You can choose to deploy your Kubernetes workloads locally, on-premises, or to a cloud environment.

-Read the [Kubeflow overview](/docs/started/kubeflow-overview/) for an introduction to the Kubeflow architecture and to see how you can use Kubeflow to manage your ML workflow.
+Read the [Kubeflow overview](/docs/started/kubeflow-overview/) for more details.

 ## The Kubeflow mission